 - Picking a card as captain in an SO5 competition adds a 20% bonus to their score.

-- Cards receive an extra 5% if they are minted as part of the current season – note that this bonus is lost at the end of the season.
+- Cards receive an extra 5% if they are minted as part of the current season – note that this bonus is lost once the new season cards are minted.

 Player cards remain usable for life, even if the player transfers to another club (providing they stay within a league covered by Sorare).
 The cards themselves don’t change once they’ve been minted.
 Most obviously that means that the player age won’t change on the card as he ages.
 It also means that you’ll sometimes see cards with different positions on them, where the player has changed his playing position over time.
 In this case – whatever position is on your card is the position that counts.